Skip to main content

 Removing the Writable CBIcall Copy (Optional)

-If you created a writable copy of the CBIcall installation in your home directory and want to reset it:
+If you created a writable copy of the CBIcall installation and want to reset it:

 This does not affect the container image itself.